jeffdiom/-Unofficial-Name-ProjectBBCF-mod/README.md

 #
 This project was heavily insipred by Guilty Gear Xrd Rev0 and Project M/+.

-*Rev0 Discord: https://discord.gg/Xw9GAtnV8n (If you own Guilty Gear Xrd Rev on PC and a setup guide in the discord)
+*Rev0 Discord: https://discord.gg/Xw9GAtnV8n (If you own Guilty Gear Xrd Rev on PC and this has a setup guide in the discord link)

 *Project +: https://projectplusgame.com/download (The guide is in this website)